gvwilson/thirdbit/src/fiction/iffy/index.md

 only to put her foot in her mouth, then stepped up to the taffrail a meter away from him and leaned on it as well.

-He looked sideways at her.
+He sighed without looking at her.
 "I'm sorry about what happened."

 "No worries," she said.
 Together, they watched the shore approach.

-Wales sighed.
+Wales sighed again.
-"You will never find a more wretched hive of scum and villainy,"
+"You will never find a more wretched hive of scum and villainy."

 Iffy bridled.
 "It ain't that bad."